Symphony for Solo Piano (Alkan)

 The Symphony for Solo Piano is a large-scale romantic work for piano composed by Charles-Valentin Alkan and published in 1857.

-Although it is generally performed as a self-contained work, it comprises studies Nos.
-4-7 from the Douze études dans tous les tons mineurs (Twelve Studies in all the minor keys), Op.
-39, each title being prefaced by the word Symphonie (French: Symphony).
-The four movements are titled Allegro, Marche Funèbre, Menuet, and Finale.
-Much like the Concerto for Solo Piano, the Symphony is written so as to evoke the broad palette of timbres and harmonic textures available to an orchestra.
+Although it is generally performed as a self-contained work, it comprises études Nos.
+4–7 from the Douze études dans tous les tons mineurs (Twelve Studies in All the Minor Keys), Op.
+39, each title containing the word Symphonie (French: Symphony).
+The four movements are titled Allegro moderato, Marche funèbre, Menuet, and Finale.
+Much like the Concerto for Solo Piano (Nos.
+8–10), the Symphony is written so as to evoke the broad palette of timbres and harmonic textures available to an orchestra.
 It is an early example of a piano symphony.
 In the opinion of François Luguenot, it "does not contain the excesses of [Alkan's] Concerto or the Grande Sonate (Op.
 33).
 But, rather like [Alkan's] Sonatine Op.
 61, it proves that Alkan was also capable of writing perfectly balanced and almost ‘Classical’ works."
 Unlike a standard classical symphony, each movement is in a different key, rising in progressive tonality by a perfect fourth.

 Description

-Allegro
+Allegro moderato

 The opening movement in C minor is written in sonata form.
-The thematic material of the Allegro is almost entirely derived from the opening theme, which appears in octaves in the left hand.
+The thematic material of the Allegro moderato is almost entirely derived from the opening theme, which appears in octaves in the left hand.

-Marche Funèbre
+Marche funèbre

-The second movement is in ternary form with a legato melody over staccato chords in the first section and a lyrical chorale in the middle section.
+The second movement, played Andantino, is in ternary form with a legato melody over staccato chords in the first section and a lyrical chorale in the middle section.